EKS Default Namespace Deletion Incident Response Guide

 3-4.
 Contact Checklist

-Step 4: Post-Recovery Validation
+Step 4: Post-Recovery Verification

 4-1.
-Basic Connectivity Validation
+Basic Connectivity Verification

-# 1. Verify cluster connection
+# 1. Verify cluster connectivity

 kubectl cluster-info